mtarikozcan/turkish-address-system/docs/README_geo_integrated_pipeline_implementation.md

 - **API Integration** with FastAPI or similar frameworks
 - **Monitoring & Analytics** with comprehensive performance tracking

-The complete TEKNOFEST 2025 Turkish Address Resolution System is now operational and ready for competition deployment!
+The complete Address Resolution System Turkish Address Resolution System is now operational and ready for competition deployment!